 Calculating Shipping Costs

-Historically shipping costs have been calculated based on the gross weight or actual weight in kilograms or pounds.
+Historically shipping costs for air freight have been calculated based on the gross weight or actual weight in kilograms or pounds.
 But it’s not that easy these days.

 There are two kinds of weight calculations: 1) Gross weight or actual weight and 2) Dimensional weight.
 [More about both of these below.]
 As you can imagine, by charging only by actual weight, low-density packages become unprofitable for air freight carriers due to the amount of space they take up in an aircraft.
 For example, if a carrier charged the same for shipping a pound of feathers as they do for a pound of produce or electronics, it would be unprofitable.
 Feathers take up a lot more room.

-Yes, this sounds complicated, but because we have been in the business for over 18 years, we can help you make the very best choice for shipping your products to arrive in time for any time of the year at the best price.
+Yes, this sounds complicated, but because we have been in the business for over 20 years, we can help you make the very best choice between ocean vs. air freight for shipping your products to arrive in time for any time of the year at the best price.

-Shippers, especially new or nearly-new shippers would be wise to call us and experience our hands-on, personalized service.
+If you are having trouble deciding between air vs ocean freight, especially new or nearly-new shippers should call us and experience our hands-on, personalized service.
 Even experienced shippers would be well advised to call for our guidance.
-Shipping regulations change all the time.
-And we are all dealing with international rules as well as domestic shipping guidelines!
+Shipping regulations change all the time and we are always up to date on international freight rules and documentation as well as domestic shipping guidelines!

 To see the other ways we can help, check out the various logistics services on our website to read about the many other reliable and innovative solutions we provide to get your goods to or from nearly any destination worldwide.
 We provide a unique personalized service that you will not find with other companies.

 Got questions?
 Please call us at 800-987-4244